Biuletyn/Bulletin – 4-ego listopada 2012 roku/ November 4, 2012

 RESURRECTION CEMETERY (Sydney River) is accepting pre-purchase grave lots (www.resurrect.ca)

-Although it has been only 50 years since the 14th-century St. Mary’s, Krakow (Kościół Mariacki) was formally designated a basilica, it has had an important place in the Polish spiritual and cultural consciousness for centuries.
+ST. MARY’S, KRAKOW, AND THE FAMOUS, ANCIENT BUGLE CALL (HEJNAŁ MARIACKI): Although it has been only 50 years since the 14th-century St. Mary’s, Krakow (Kościół Mariacki) was formally designated a basilica, it has had an important place in the Polish spiritual and cultural consciousness for centuries.
 Every hour, a golden trumpet appears – and sounds -- just below the spire of the high tower.
 The position of trumpeter has always been a high honour, and this tradition is believed to be about 1000 years old (predating the church).
 In 1241, Krakow was suffering its latest siege by an invading force.
 The trumpeter was struck and killed by an arrow.
 Ever since and to this day, the bugle call is stopped abruptly in mid-note as a way of remembering those killed in war and occupation.
 At noon every day, the Polskie Radio (the equivalent of CBC) plays the bugle call.
 It is also imitated at churches in many cities.

-Thank you, everyone, for last Sunday’s Special General Meeting of the parish.
+SOME RECOMMENDED READING ON PARISH PASTORAL COUNCILS/COMMITTEES AS ST. MARY’S POLISH PARISH PREPARES FOR OUR SECOND CENTURY OF FAITH AND SERVICE: Thank you, everyone, for last Sunday’s Special General Meeting of the parish.
 The proposed by-laws for the Rada (Pastoral Council) and committees were endorsed unanimously.
 Thanks to you, the whole development and consultation exercise that preceded the meeting was very positive, a good example of clergy-laity collaboration.
 Now, we move forward together on implementation, Thank you to everyone who is volunteering on the various committees.
 The next steps involve action, of course, but also prayer and reflection.
 So as we move forward, any parishioner is welcome to consult the diocesan handbook on pastoral councils and various policy statements that were reviewed by our Ad hoc Committee on Parish Statutes and Policies in preparing the submission that was approved last week.
 There are also some helpful books on parish committees and parish planning.
 Among these are:

 •Charles E. Zech et. al., Best Practices of Catholic Pastoral and Finance Councils (2010).
 It is based on an extensive survey of more than 600 Catholic parishes in the United States and it is grounded in a solid understanding of Canon Law, the Second Vatican Council, and discussions/developments in the church.
 Like many sources, it argues for the importance not just of working with the Pastor to coordinate committees but of planning for the medium and long-term.